Monetizing your website through Amazon affiliate marketing, and doing it well, can turn into a great source of passive income.

 Let’s say you’re thinking of creating an Amazon affiliate marketing site that promotes board games that are sold on Amazon.
 Go to Keyword Tool, click the “Google” tab, key in “board games,” and press enter:

-As you can see from the results, there are over a thousand related keywords to “board games.”
+As you can see from the results, there are over 700 related keywords to “board games.”
 The result summary also shows very useful data like trends and competition level.

-The results indicate that the focus keyword “board games” and its other related keywords have an average competition level of 63 (Medium).
-Considering that there are over 5 million total searches made for the past 12 months on these keywords, it’s not a difficult keyword to rank on Google’s search engine.
+The results indicate that the focus keyword “board games” and its other related keywords have an average competition level of 74 (High).

-The chart also shows that the searches for these keywords rise in October and peaks in November and December, tapers off in January, and remains consistent throughout the rest of the months.
+The chart also shows that the searches for these keywords peaks in November and December, tapers off in January, and remain consistent throughout the rest of the months.
 This is a great insight into searcher (and possibly shopper) behaviour.

 By understanding when most people are searching for a particular keyword (or product), you can then focus your efforts and resources to create relevant content for those periods and invest more into amplifying and distributing your content as widely as possible.